acd/infinitive/README.md

 #### Unimplemented features

-Multi-zone Infinity HVAC systems are not supported.
-I only have a single zone setup, so I can't test if multi-zone capability works properly even if I implement it.
+Multi-zone Infinity HVAC systems are partially supported.
+For now, the set API supports manipulating zonal fan mode, heat setpoint, and cool setpoint.
+I only have a single zone setup, so I can't test if multi-zone capability works properly.
 If you have a multi-zone setup and want to be a guinea pig, get in touch and maybe we can work something out.

 I don't use the thermostat's scheduling capabilities or vacation mode so Infinitive does not support them.
 Reach out if this is something you'd like to see.